-When you’re starting a business, it’s important to be mindful of your finances and stay out of trouble.
-Unfortunately, many startup businesses fall into common financial traps that often lead to disaster down the road.
+When you’re starting a business or Startup Businesses, it’s important to be mindful of your finances and stay out of trouble.
+Unfortunately, many Startup Businesses fall into common financial traps that often lead to disaster down the road.
 In this article, we will discuss some of the most common financial traps startup businesses fall into and how you can avoid them.

 1. Not Separating Business and Personal Funds